-Abortion is legal in North Carolina through 20 weeks.
-Thereafter, abortion is legal only in the case of a medical emergency.
+Abortion is legal in North Carolina through 12 weeks, through 20 weeks in cases of rape or incest, and through 24 weeks if physicians detect a life-limiting anomaly.
+Thereafter, abortion is legal only in cases of a medical emergency.

 In June 2022, the U.S. Supreme Court overruled Roe v.
 Wade in Dobbs v.
 Jackson Women's Health Organization, which returned to the states the power to regulate, even prohibit, abortion.
 North Carolina abortion laws are relatively restrictive, requiring the written consent of parents or guardians, banning abortion after 20 weeks (except in the case of a medical emergency) and the requirement that abortion providers be licensed medical doctors.

 The following chart lists the main provisions of North Carolina's abortion laws, while a more detailed description follows.
 See FindLaw's Reproductive Rights section to learn more.